Samia067/ShoeRinsics/README.md

 For more details, please check our [project website](https://www.ics.uci.edu/~yunhaz5/cvpr2021/cpp.html) -->

 ### Abstract
-Shoe tread impressions are one of the most common types of evidence left at crime scenes.
-However, the utility of such evidence is limited by the lack of databases of footwear impression patterns that cover the huge and growing number of distinct shoe models.
-We propose to address this gap by leveraging shoe tread photographs collected by online retailers.
-The core challenge is to predict the impression pattern from the shoe photograph since ground-truth impressions or 3D shapes of tread patterns are not available.
-We develop a model that performs intrinsic image decomposition (predicting depth, normal, albedo and lighting) from a single tread photo.
-Our approach, which we term ShoeRinsics, combines domain adaptation and re-rendering losses in order to leverage a mix of fully supervised synthetic data and unsupervised retail image data.
-To validate model performance, we also collected a set of paired shoe-sole images and corresponding prints, and define a benchmarking protocol to quantify accuracy of predicted impressions.
-On this benchmark, ShoeRinsics outperforms existing methods for depth prediction and synthetic-to-real domain adaptation.
+Shoe-tread impressions are one of the most common types of evidence left at crime scenes.
+However, the utility of such evidence is limited by the lack of databases of footwear prints that cover the large and growing number of distinct shoe models.
+Moreover, the database is preferred to contain the 3D shape, or depth, of shoe-tread photos so as to allow for extracting shoeprints to match a query (crime-scene) print.
+We propose to address this gap by leveraging shoe-tread photos collected by online retailers.
+The core challenge is to predict depth maps for these photos.
+As they do not have ground-truth 3D shapes allowing for training depth predictors, we exploit synthetic data that does.
+We develop a method, termed ShoeRinsics, that learns to predict depth from fully supervised synthetic data and unsupervised retail image data.
+In particular, we find domain adaptation and intrinsic image decomposition techniques effectively mitigate the synthetic-real domain gap and yield significantly better depth predictions.
+To validate our method, we introduce 2 validation sets consisting of shoe-tread image and print pairs and define a benchmarking protocol to quantify the quality of predicted depth.
+On this benchmark, ShoeRinsics outperforms existing methods of depth prediction and synthetic-to-real domain adaptation.

 **Keywords**: Shoeprints, Forensic Evidence, Depth Prediction, Intrinsic Decomposition, and Domain Adaptation